+Be careful not to spill fuel.
 Do not top off or overfill the tank and wait a few seconds before removing the nozzle.
+After initial shutoff, do not partially remove the nozzle to add more fuel as this will result in fuel spillage.
 Clean fuel from painted surfaces as soon as possible.
-See Exterior Care \Rightarrow 305.
+See Exterior Care \Rightarrow 319.